-Connect all your favorite apps and web services to pull in even more insights that can help with your marketing.
-Check out our integrations directory to find the tools you already use (or might want to use in 2019).
+Connect your favorite apps and web services to pull in even more insights that can help with your marketing.
+Check out our integrations directory to find the tools you already use (or might want to use next year).

-Do you have all contacts in one central audience in Mailchimp?
+Are all your contacts in one organized audience in Mailchimp?

-For most Mailchimp customers, the best practice is to keep all your contacts in 1 primary list, now known as an audience.
-This way you can see insights about your audience at a glance, and you can segment however you need to from there.
+For most Mailchimp customers, the best practice is to keep all your contacts in one audience.
+This way you can learn about your audience at a glance, and you can segment however you need to from there.

 Are you making the most of opportunities to collect the right information?
-Make sure you’re giving customers every possible chance to opt in to your marketing, using tools like pop-up forms and Facebook ads to bring in even more data and continue to grow your audience.
+Make sure you’re giving customers every possible chance to opt in to your marketing, using tools like pop-up forms and Facebook ads to bring in even more data and continue growing your audience.

 How to Design Pop-Up Forms that Work

 We’ve found that adding a pop-up form to your site can increase your subscriber growth rate, on average, by 60%.
-Learn how to do them right.
+Learn how to create forms that turn visitors into subscribers.

 Step 2: Look for high-level patterns in your audience dashboard

-Once you have all your data in one Mailchimp audience, it’s much easier to see patterns that tell you things about your contacts—and our new audience dashboard is built to help you do exactly that.
-Ask yourself a few questions as you check out this new view of your data:
+Once you have your customer data in one Mailchimp audience, it’s much easier to see patterns that tell you about your contacts—and our audience dashboard is built to help you do exactly that.
+Ask yourself a few questions as you check out this powerful, actionable view of your data: